PREVENT

 As you age, you begin to lose your balance and become more likely to fall.
 Bone density and ability to recover decrease with age, leaving older adults at risk of serious orthopedic injuries.
 Common injuries include head trauma and fractures to the hip, spine, ribs and arm.

-You can schedule an appointment with an orthopedic specialist near you and learn how we can help you get back to your favorite winter activities.
+You can schedule an appointment with an orthopedic specialist near you and learn how we can help you return to your favorite winter activities.

 Don’t let the frosty weather or risk of injuries melt your outdoor plans.
 Listen to your instincts and enjoy winter activities with safety in mind.